RuiCarneiro/DistributeVideo/README.md

   `"downloads"` -> source folder

-  `"movies"` -> where the movies go
+  `"movies"` -> where the movies should be

-  `"tv"` -> where the TV series are
+  `"tv"` -> where the TV series should be

   `"proclist"` -> true/false -> only process files once (if one file has been processed once, do not try to processe it another time even if found in the source ("downloads") folder).
+Recomended: `true`.

+  `"mode"` -> `copy`/`move`/`symbolic` -> what to do with files. `copy` and `move` are self explanatory. `symbolic` creates symbolic links, you must be using a filesystem that supports it (like ext4 or NTFS, unlike FAT32 or ExFAT).
+Important note: if you're using `copy` or `symbolic`, you really should be setting `proclist` to true, or else, the script will act like you just downloaded everything you have on your source folder every time.

 3. You can run the script with